 an external parallel run during which the Core TSOs and the Core CCC shall continue testing their internal processes and IT tools and infrastructure.
 In addition, the Core TSOs shall involve the SAP to test the implementation of this methodology, and market participants to test the effects of applying this methodology to the market and allow them to adapt their processes.
 In accordance with Article 10(5)(c) of the FCA Regulation, this phase shall not be shorter than 6 months;

-implementation by the following deadlines:
+implementation by the following deadlines of:

-yearly auction for 2026; and
+a coordinated capacity calculation with an ATC extraction as a transitional solution for a yearly auction for 2026; and

-monthly auction for January 2026.
+a coordinated capacity calculation with an ATC extraction as a transitional solution for a monthly auction for January 2026.

+a flow-based yearly auction for 2027; and

+a flow-based monthly auction for January 2027

 During the internal parallel run, the Core TSOs and the Core CCC shall continuously monitor the effects and the performance of the application of the LT CCM, and shall develop the monitoring and performance criteria, in coordination with the Core NRAs.
 During the external parallel run, the Core TSOs and the Core CCC shall publish the monitoring and performance criteria indicators on a monthly basis.
 After the implementation of this methodology, the outcome of this monitoring shall be summarised in an annual report.